jostylr/event-when/src/event-when.md

     * 0 arguments.
 Leads to the scope keys being returned.
     * 1 arguments.
 Leads to specified scope's object being returned.
-    * 2 arguments.
+    * 2 arguments (str, whatever).
+Stores obj as scope.
 Emitter returned for chaining.
+    * 2 arguments (true, key).
+This returns a scope, creating a new Map() if needed.

     __example__